Today more than half of the world’s population lives in urban areas, and this figure is expected to rise significantly in coming years.

 ETSI is also an active participant to the ESPRESSO Project (systEmic Standardisation apPRoach to Empower Smart citieS and cOmmunities) which focuses on the development of a conceptual Smart City Information Framework based on open standards and identification of relevant open standards, technologies and information models.
 The project will analyze potential gaps and overlaps among standards and will provide guidelines on how to effectively address these.

-Standardization to meet citizen and customer requirements
+Standardization to meet citizen and consumer requirements

 Standards are confusing for cities in the first place, and the needs of the citizen including: